ch2i/ch2i-arduino-boards/README.md

 ## Pre defined boards

-Some boards with LoRa RFM95 module have the pin definition so you can use it in your sketch, for example LMIC stack
+Some boards with LoRa RFM95 module have the pin definition so you can use it in your sketch.
+If you select the correct board in Arduino IDE you don't need to take care of the values, just use the defined constants, for example LMIC stack

 ```cpp